Chewy Snickerdoodle Bars

 - Beat the butter and sugar until light and fluffy.
 Mix in the eggs and vanilla.
 Add dry ingredients and mix just until combined.

-- Transfer dough to prepared pan.
+- Transfer dough to a 9×13 pan.
 Sprinkle cinnamon sugar on top.

-- Bake snickerdoodle bars for 25 to 28 minutes.
+- Bake snickerdoodle bars at 350 F for 25 to 28 minutes.
 Cool in the pan, cut and serve.

 The most important tip is not to over-bake these snickerdoodle bars.
 The bars are done baking when the center is still soft, but the edges are set, about 25 minutes.

-To freeze snickerdoodle bars, first let them cool completely.
-Then, wrap the entire bar in plastic wrap, then aluminum foil to prevent freezer burn.
-Freeze for up to 1 month.
+Freeze snickerdoodle bars after they have cooled completely.
+Then, wrap the entire bar or cut bars in plastic wrap, then aluminum foil to prevent freezer burn.
+Freeze for up to 3 months.
 Defrost in the refrigerator before bringing to room temperature and serving.
-Alternatively, you can individually wrap each bar and store in an airtight container or freezer bag.

 Cream of tartar is an acidic white powder found in the baking aisle or spice aisle at grocery stores.
 It’s a byproduct of winemaking and used in various baking recipes.
 It helps stabilize egg whites in meringue, gives cakes more leavening capabilities and provides snickerdoodles with their tangy taste.